All men are created equal: Origins

 The phrase has since been considered a hallmark statement in democratic constitutions and similar human rights instruments, many of which have adopted the phrase or variants thereof.
 (Note: UN Universal Declaration of Human Rights, Preamble: Whereas recognition of the inherent dignity, and of the equal and inalienable rights of all members of the human family is the foundation of freedom, justice and peace in the world & Article 1: All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.)

 Criticism

 Early

+In the August 1776 issue of The Scots Magazine a commentator under a pseudonym criticized the quotation, saying "In what are they created equal?
+Is it in size, strength, understanding, figure, moral or civil accomplishments, or situation of life?
+Every ploughman knows that they are not created equal in any of these."

-In the early 19th century, Senator John Randolph of Roanoke criticized the phrase, stating that it is "a falsehood, and a most pernicious falsehood, even though I find it in the Declaration of Independence".
-John C. Calhoun agreed, saying that there was "not a word of truth" in the phrase.
-In 1853 and in the context of the Kansas-Nebraska Act, Senator John Pettit, said that the phrase was not a "self-evident truth" but a "self-evident lie".
-These men were all either slave owners or supporters of slavery.
+In the early 19th century, the phrase attracted criticism from proslavery politicians.
+Virginia Senator John Randolph of Roanoke criticized the phrase, stating that it was "a falsehood, and a most pernicious falsehood, even though I find it in the Declaration of Independence".
+John C. Calhoun concurred with this view, saying that there was "not a word of truth" in the phrase.
+In 1853, speaking in regard to the Kansas–Nebraska Act, Indiana Senator John Pettit said that the phrase was not a "self-evident truth" but a "self-evident lie".

-Confederate Vice President Alexander Stephens also criticized the sentence in 1861 in his Cornerstone Speech, calling it a "false idea" and noting that the Confederate States were founded "upon exactly the opposite idea", specifically outlined as white supremacy and the position of African Americans as subordinate.
+Confederate Vice President Alexander H. Stephens also criticized the sentence in 1861 in his Cornerstone Speech, calling it a "false idea" and noting that the Confederate States of America was founded "upon exactly the opposite idea; its foundations are laid, its corner-stone rests, upon the great truth that the negro is not equal to the white man; that slavery subordination to the superior race is his natural and normal condition."
+Benjamin Tillman, a South Carolina Democrat who served as the state's governor from 1890 to 1894 and as a Senator from 1895 to 1918, once stated that "We deny, without regard to color, that 'all men are created equal'; it is not true now, and was not true when Jefferson wrote it."